vaakinmade/pywinscheduler/README.md

 ```

 ### Email (gmail) Configuration
 The `emailserver.py` is where email operations including composure and send-off occurs.
 Replace the default email address in this module with a valid email address.
-Since the `email_server.py` module attempts an email account sign-on, it becomes necessary that the account is configured to allow login from less secure apps.
+Since the `email_server.py` module attempts an email account sign-on, it becomes necessary that the account is configured to allow login from **less secure apps**.
 It is advisable that you create a fresh email account solely for this purpose as it may become compromised afterwards.

 ### Turning on "Less secure apps" feature
 Once signed into the new gmail/google account, go to;